maalcantara/maalcantara/README.md

 📖.
 Currently studying computer Science at FAM, specializing in native languages such as C, C++ and C#.

 👾.
-Front-end student and developer by Alura, DIO and Rocketseat.
+Front-end and .NET student and developer by Alura, DIO and Rocketseat.

 🐱.
 I love technology, art and cats.